mpmccord/mpmccord/README.md

 ### Hi there 👋
+I'm Melanie McCord (she/her), a senior computer science student at New College of Florida with a minor in statistics.
+I'm currently working on my honors thesis, which involves detecting cancer misinformation on Twitter.
+My experience includes applied machine learning, particularly related to unstructured text and image data and web development.
+To learn more about me, check out my website at <a href="https://melaniemccord.dev>melaniemccord.dev</a>.
 <!--
 **mpmccord/mpmccord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.